vuejs/v2.vuejs.org/source/guide/components.md

 }
 ```

-#### `transition-mode`
+### `transition-mode`

+The `transition-mode` param attribute allows you to specify how the transition between two dynamic components should be executed.

 By default, the transitions for incoming and outgoing components happen simultaneously.
-This param allows you to configure two other modes:
+This attribute allows you to configure two other modes:

 - `in-out`: New component transitions in first, current component transitions out after incoming transition has finished.
 - `out-in`: Current component transitions out first, new componnent transitions in after outgoing transition has finished.